Aashi19234/YoutubeApp/readme.md

 In Node.js, specifically when using frameworks like Express.js, controllers are functions or classes responsible for handling incoming requests and generating appropriate responses.

+### Why Use Middleware for File Uploads?

+Preprocessing: Middleware allows you to preprocess the incoming request before it reaches your main handler.
+In this case, it processes the files uploaded by the client.

+Simplified Logic: By handling file uploads in a middleware, your main handler (registeruser) can focus on the core registration logic without worrying about the complexities of file handling.

+Validation and Error Handling: The middleware can handle validation (e.g., ensuring only specific file types are uploaded) and errors related to file uploads separately from your main application logic.

+Asynchronous Handling: Middleware can manage asynchronous operations like reading and writing files, ensuring that your main handler is not blocked and can proceed once the files are processed.

 ### HTTP CRASH COURSE